New Jersey chlorine factory fire causes closure of Pulaski Skyway in both directions

-KEARNY, New Jersey (WABC) -- The Pulaski Skyway remains closed in both directions Saturday morning after a building that manufactures and stores chlorine burst into flames.
+KEARNY, New Jersey (WABC) -- The Pulaski Skyway was closed overnight in both directions after a building that manufactures and stores chlorine burst into flames.

 The 4-alarm fire broke out just after 10 p.m.
 Friday at the factory on 55 Jacobus Avenue in Kearny, under the skyway.